BeatrizAle/BeatrizAle/README.md

 I am passionate about technology, innovation and new challenges!

-I am deepening my knowledge in the area of web development. 👩‍💻
+I am deepening my knowledge in the area of web development and UX Design. 👩‍💻

 -----------